filipi/filipi/README.md

 I am a graduated Control and Automation Engineer with a Master´s degree in Computer Science, having more than 20 years of experience working with software development, Linux-based servers, and database management.
-And I am currently pursuing a Ph.D. degree in Material Sciences.
+And I also have a Ph.D. degree in Material Sciences.

 Specialties: Systems integration, heterogeneous networks, development and administration of SQL databases (specially PostgreSQL and Oracle).
 General automation, computer vision,